lang-ai/docs/source/index.html.md

 * In order to build a custom classifier model, user has to provide a dataset.
 This can be any collection of customer interactions or any other type of text.
 * The algorithm will automatically extract intents and features that the user can edit to further customise to her needs.
 This process is done in the [Console](https://console.lang.ai).
-* Once the classifier model is validated, the lang.ai API can be used in real time to analyse intents in new texts.
+* Once the classifier model is validated, the lang.ai API can be used in real time to analyze intents in new texts.

 # The API